Create a Coffee Cup Sleeve out of Glue

 High Temp Glue Stick & Low Temp Glue Stick

 A reusable coffee cup

-Cut a piece of baking paper for your reusable coffee cup
+Cut a piece of parchment paper for your reusable coffee cup

-Gather the following: a reusable coffee cup, a pair of scissors, baking paper, clear tape and a marker.
-Now, cut out a piece of baking paper that can fit all the way around the cup.
-Once this is cut, wrap the paper around the cup and fix it with clear tape (masking tape won’t stick to the baking paper.)
+Gather the following: a reusable coffee cup, a pair of scissors, parchment paper, clear tape and a marker.
+Now, cut out a piece of parchment paper that can fit all the way around the cup.
+Once this is cut, wrap the paper around the cup and fix it with clear tape (masking tape won’t stick to the parchment paper.)

 Draw the outline of the sleeve on the paper

 Here’s the part where you decide on the shape and size of your sleeve.
 With the paper around the cup, draw out the outer lines of the sleeve.
 To help guide the marker, put a finger on the side of the cup.
 This way, you will keep the cup stable and create a nice straight line for the glue.

 Remove the paper from the coffee cup and place it on a clean, flat surface.
 Now take the scissors and roughly cut out the sleeve, making sure to leave a half inch gap along the drawing.
 You’ll need this later for the gluing stage!
 Now grab your ruler for the next step, which is all about the design.
 We’ve created a super easy but impressive design for you to copy…

 Create your design